-iLab Lunch and Learns are deep-dive educational workshops and discussions, facilitated by on and off-campus content experts.
-They are designed to provide those WFU community members who have completed the signature suite of iLab workshops the opportunity to continue their intercultural competence journey.
-You bring your lunch and we will provide the content!
+iLab Lunch and Learns are deep-dive educational workshops and discussions, facilitated by content experts.
+They are designed to provide WFU community members with the opportunity to continue their intercultural competence journey.

 iLab is an inclusion learning lab that offers interactive workshops and online resources designed to support faculty, staff, and students in increasing their cultural awareness and interpersonal effectiveness.
 The initiative, facilitated by the Intercultural Center, supports the University’s mission by fostering intersectional awareness and understanding, and empowering all members of the Wake Forest community to become more inclusive.